ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 Billing for an updated share is automatically updated.
 The prorated difference of the new price is added to the current billing cycle.
 The new full amount is then billed in the next billing cycle.

-You can't modify the IOPS value of regional file shares that are created with the `rfs` profile.
+[Select availability]{: tag-green} You can't modify the IOPS value of regional file shares that are created with the `rfs` profile.
 However, you can adjust the bandwidth value to fine-tune the share's performance.
-{: beta}

 ## Adjustable IOPS concepts
 {: #fs-adj-iops-concepts}